Non Food

 Conversion to a more sustainable product range

-When designing our products, we prioritize functionality and quality.
-The product should be usable for as long as possible.
 For many products, the right material is the key to success.
 Our internal sustainability guidelines for product design provide clarity about which materials are permitted and which are not, which sources we use and which we do not, which sustainability requirements we aim to achieve, and which new standards and materials we aim to develop.
 These guidelines are based on an ever-increasing knowledge of cultivation methods, supply chains, wages, and working conditions.
 They are not a rigid set of rules, but thrive on continuous development: becoming more sustainable step by step, and in this case, that also means considering the company's profitability in a competitive environment.

 Illustration Nadel und Faden